greydanus/mnist1d/README.md

 -----------

-The original MNIST dataset is supposed to be the [Drosophilia of machine learning](https://twitter.com/ivanukhov/status/639122460722528257) but it has a few drawbacks:
+According to Geoffrey Hinton, the original MNIST dataset is the [Drosophila of machine learning](https://twitter.com/ivanukhov/status/639122460722528257).
+But we argue that it has a few drawbacks:
 * **Discrimination between models.** The difference between major ML models comes down to a few percentage points.
 * **Dimensionality.** Examples are 784-dimensional vectors so training ML models can take non-trivial compute and memory (think neural architecture search and metalearning).
 * **Hard to hack.** MNIST is not procedurally generated so it's hard to change the noise distribution, the scale/rotation/translation/shear/etc of the digits, or the resolution.